ScooloV/bbpedia/docs/teams/Nurgle.md

 | [Lord Borak](../starplayers/Lord_Borak.md)                   | 260K | 5   | 5   | 3+  | 5+  | 10+ | Block, Dirty Player (+2), Loner (4+), Mighty Blow (+1), Sneaky Git, Lord of Chaos |
 | [Morg'n Thorg](../starplayers/Morg'n_Thorg.md)                 | 380K | 6   | 6   | 3+  | 4+  | 11+ | Block, Loner (4+), Mighty Blow (+2), Thick Skull, Throw Team-mate, The Ballista |

-Please note that some players have incomplete information (like [Grak and Crumbleberry](../starplayers/Grak_and_Crumbleberry.md)), or they may be from a specific game or ruleset, and their abilities and costs might vary depending on the version of the game.
 ### Inducements
-Here is the list with only names and prices:

 * Temp Agency Cheerleaders - 20K
 * Part-time Assistant Coaches - 20K
 * Weather Mage - 30K